Register your Information for Free Stone Samples Sent Express to You!

 • Coaster Use: Always use coasters under glasses, vases, or any decorative items that sit directly on limestone surfaces.
 This prevents etching caused by acidic substances or dyes.

 • Quality and Suitability: Select protective materials that are specifically designed for use on natural stone.
-Some rubber-backed mats or poor-quality pads can cause discoloration or staining on limestone.
+Some rubber-backed mats or poor-quality pads can cause discolouration or staining on limestone.

 By implementing these practices, you can effectively shield your limestone floors from common types of damage, ensuring they remain a beautiful and durable part of your home’s interior.